PietJankbal/powershell-wrapper-for-wine/README.md

 # Notes about Waves Central:
 - Use most recent Wine-Staging (not vanilla-wine) to avoid several issues.

-- After install the 1st run will still fail with message that powershell failed; cd into the directory where the program is and try again.
+- After install the 1st run will still fail with message that powershell failed; cd into the directory where the Waves Central program is and try again.
 That message should be gone then.

 - To avoid black window: run with Wine-staging >= 6.3; this bug should be fixed in the most recent wine-(staging) versions